Building Construction Technology

 This program prepares students for entry-level positions in the construction industry, working on commercial, industrial, or residential structures.
-Coursework emphasizes quantity estimating, field layout and hands-on laboratory courses.
-Construction technicians need a background in mathematics and physical science as well as a thorough knowledge of construction materials, methods and equipment.
+Coursework emphasizes small hands-on laboratory courses.
+Construction technicians need a background in mathematics and physical science as well as a thorough knowledge of construction materials, methods, and equipment.

-The program includes general education courses in English, mathematics, physics, and program-specific courses in plans and specifications interpretation; materials testing; quantity estimating; computer applications including three-dimensional modeling; virtual design and construction; framing; mechanical and electrical systems; soils; surveying, administration; and construction practices.
+The program includes general education courses in English, mathematics, physics, and program-specific courses in plans and specifications interpretation; materials testing; quantity estimating; computer applications including three-dimensional modeling; virtual design and construction; framing; mechanical and electrical systems; soils; surveying, administration; and construction means and methods.

-Graduates of the Associate's degree program may choose employment in the construction industry or may continue their education and obtain a Bachelor of Science in Construction Management through our ACCE-accredited program.
+Graduates of the Associate's degree program may choose employment in the construction industry or may continue their education and obtain a Bachelor of Science in Construction Management through our American Council for Construction Education Accreditation (ACCE).

-Technicians know how to lay out a building, prepare project quantity estimates, read blueprints and specifications, formulate material orders, coordinate project documents and the subcontractors, and extract information form multi-dimensional models.
+Technicians know how to layout a building, read blueprints and specifications, formulate material orders, coordinate project quantity estimates, coordinate project documents, and the subcontractors, as well as extract information from multi-dimensional models.

 Graduates of the Building Construction Technology program have the necessary skills to serve as an integral part of the construction management team.
-Positions also are available in related fields such as materials sales, insurance adjustment, building inspection and equipment sales/rental.
-Employment opportunities in the construction industry are strong and steady with projected growth continuing.
+Positions are also available in related fields such as materials sales, insurance adjustment, building inspection, and equipment sales/rental.
+Employment opportunities in the construction industry are strong and steady with projected growth exceeding the average for all occupations and continuing.

 Construction Technology & Management Programs